kate115/ProfileConfig/README.md

 ### Here are some facts about me!
 - 🔭 I’m currently working on a page named, and about Rabbits!
 - 🌱 I’m currently learning Javascript in the Microsoft course.
-- 👯 I’m looking for people to collaborate on my Rabbit page.
+- 👯 I’m looking for people to collaborate on my Super Pal page.
 - 💬 Ask me about HTML, I am good at it!
 - 📫 You can reach me by email: miloveumelody@gmail.com
 - 😄 Pronouns: She/Her/They/Their